controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/build-a-backdoor/README.md

   startTime: "2023-11-22T08:24:38Z"
 ```

 The pod spec reveals a few interesting things.
 We can see that the pod has a label of `app: ii` associated with it which is likely used for the service and network policy.
 Next we find two ports exposed, `8080` and `5724`.
 The `8080` port is used for the website and the `5724` port is for `ops-mgmt` or operations management.
-This is the port we needed to find and expose for Captain Hλ$ħ𝔍Ⱥ¢k to exploit.
+This is the port we needed to find and expose for [[>>QAIS Formatting is going weird for me here.
+It's the only place]] Captain Hλ$ħ𝔍Ⱥ¢k to exploit.
 We can also see that the port is configured with a specific username and password.
-We shouldn't worry about this as soon as we expose it, Captain Hλ$ħ𝔍Ⱥ¢k will do the rest.
+We shouldn't worry about this as soon as we expose it, `Captain Hλ$ħ𝔍Ⱥ¢k` will do the rest.

 As reminder, we cannot modify the pod so our focus is on what we can change which is: